Decades of Serving People Who Are Homeless

 The Monadnock Area Transitional Shelter’s mission is to

-- provide transitional housing, support and referral services to people who are homeless;
+- provide transitional housing, support and referral services to people experiencing homelessness;

 - to educate our community on issues of homelessness;

 In support of that mission, MATS assists our guests with: